Huawei executive Meng to argue Trump ‘poisoned’ her extradition case

 They say it was “all the more intimidating” because Trump had previously “intervened in, or actively ‘weighed in’ on, criminal cases for personal or political reasons,” and once declared himself — incorrectly — to be the country’s “chief law enforcement officer.”

-They point to Trump’s commutation of the sentence of confidant Roger Stone, whom a jury found guilty of witness tampering, lying to Congress and obstructing justice, and his pardon of his ex-National Security Advisor Michael Flynn, who pleaded guilty to lying to the FBI.
+They point to Trump’s commutation of the sentence of confidant Roger Stone, whom a jury found guilty of witness tampering, lying to Congress and obstructing justice, and his pardon of his ex-national security adviser Michael Flynn, who pleaded guilty to lying to the FBI.

 Meng’s lawyers also cite comments by former Secretary of State Mike Pompeo.
 Asked by Fox News about Trump’s statement to Reuters, Pompeo said that “any time there is a law enforcement engagement, we need to make sure we take foreign policy considerations into effect.”